mfarache/jekyll-now/_posts/2017-6-13-Introduction-Kubernetes-compared-Swarm.md

 ![_config.yml]({{ site.baseurl }}/images/K8_CANARY.png)

 At least now this is the first thing which clearly sees a benefit when compared with Docker Swarm, and really a differentiator!

+Docker Swarm has other disadvantages vs K8 like
++ is not possible to reschedule nodes
++ horizontal autoscaling setup seems tricky,
++ health checks (wip)
++ not as mature as K8, every release has some issues

 Obviusly there are more advanced concepts such as volumes, namespaces, secret management, healthchecks, etc... but I think that so far we enough new concepts to start with, so we will get our hands dirty in the next post.
 We will use the recommended K8 minikube for shake of simplicity using a one node cluster.